Investing advice is everywhere. But just because everyone repeats the same old-time investment advice, it doesn’t make it true.

 It’s a simple strategy.
 Just buy the stock (or fund) while the price is low, and sell after it goes up.
 But if it’s so easy, why aren’t most investors fabulously wealthy?

-It’s because timing the market is a loser's game, and even the most actively-managed funds can’t beat the market average return.
+It’s because timing the market is a loser's game, and even the most actively managed funds can’t beat the market average return.

+Instead of trying to time the market, just invest regularly into a broadly-diversified fund (or funds) that own hundreds of stocks and other assets.
 This lets you spread your investments across the entire market so you can take advantage of compounding interest instead of trying to jump in and out of the market.

 Trending Stories